LakshmiNarasimhan254/BDD-Web-Test-Automation-Framework/README.md

     1. Configuration can be changed from config. properties inside src/test/resources
     2. Step wise execution and screenshot are stored separately for every run apart from the reports generated through extent reports and html reports
+    3. Log4j logs are also captured for every step

 ## Adding more tests: